![]() |

 You might find that this sleeper train shows up in the search results without a Price in the next step button, or that Price in the next step appears, but seat reservation cannot then be changed to couchette or sleeper.

-In the search results, click on I want a reservation only.
+In the search results, change Purchase a ticket to Purchase reservations only.
 Then click modify against seat reservation and change it to a couchette or sleeper and click the pencil symbol to change the type of sleeper from 3-berth to double or single, or the type of couchette from 6-berth to 4-berth.
 You are now making a reservation-only booking, paying the relevant couchette or sleeper supplement to safely book yourself on the train, with the necessary sleeper or couchette reservation but without the necessary travel ticket to go with it.

-You can then easily buy a full-price ticket for around 42 at the station any time before departure, this has unlimited availability and cannot sell out.
-But no, you can't buy this full-price ticket online and no, you cannot buy a cheap First Minute advance-purchase fare for a seat and combine it with the reservation for a sleeper or couchette as they do not allow this.
+You can then easily buy a full-price ticket for around 55 at the station any time before departure, this has unlimited availability and cannot sell out.
+But no, you can't buy this full-price ticket online and no, you cannot buy a cheap First Minute advance-purchase fare for a seat and combine it with the reservation for a sleeper or couchette as they don't allow this.

 -